DMTF/Redfish-Service-Validator/README.md

 ## The Test Status
 The test result for each GET operation will be reported as follows:
 * PASS: If the operation is successful and returns a success code (E.g. 200, 204)
-* FAIL: If the operation failed for reasons mentioned in GET and PATCH method execution.
+* FAIL: If the operation failed for reasons mentioned in GET method execution, or some configuration.
 * SKIP: If the property or method being checked is not mandatory is not supported by the service.

 ## Limitations